hydrusnetwork/hydrus/docs/developer_api.md

     *   5 - Unknown URL (i.e. no matching URL Class)

     'Unknown' URLs are treated in the client as direct File URLs.
 Even though the 'File URL' type is available, most file urls do not have a URL Class, so they will appear as Unknown.
 Adding them to the client will pass them to the URL Downloader as a raw file for download and import.

+    The `normalised_url` is the fully normalised URL--what is used for comparison and saving to disk.

+    The `request_url` is either the lighter 'for server' normalised URL, which may include ephemeral token parameters, or, as in the case here, the fully converted API/redirect URL.
+(When hydrus is asked to check a 4chan thread, it doesn't hit the HTML, but the JSON API.)

 ### **POST `/add_urls/add_url`** { id="add_urls_add_url" }